seahorse-ai-ryan/brush/docs/debugging-web.md

 3. Look for entries with `dataType: 'console-error'` or `dataType: 'console-log'`
 4. Error messages will include a timestamp and complete error details

-### Common Web Errors
+## Common Web Errors
 1. **"No filesystem on this platform" errors**
    - This is expected in WASM environments where filesystem access is restricted
    - Implement platform-specific code with `#[cfg(target_arch = "wasm32")]` blocks
-   - Provide appropriate error messages for web users
+   - Provide appropriate error handling for web users

 2. **"Integrity attribute" warnings**
    - These warnings are related to Subresource Integrity (SRI) checks